-Figure 2 is a graphic to scale of the shooting scene, which was revised from the poor photocopy of the graphic of the scene provided in the discovery.
-The locations of evidence items 1 through 5 and 13 are shown.
+The shooting scene diagram is to scale (Figure 2), which

+was revised from the poor photocopy of the graphic of the scene provided in the discovery.
+Evidence items 1 through 5 and 13 are identified.

-Fig. 2.
+Figure 2.
 The shooting scene drawing provided in the discovery; the victim, truck and bloodstains graphics were redone due to poor copy quality.
 The truck's driver side door was open and the victim was lying under it.
-The red graphics/lettering by the author and the scale of the scene drawing was verified.
+The red graphics/lettering by the author, and the scale of the scene drawing was verified.
+The driveway slope is slightly downward in the direction of the arrow.
 Blue arrows indicate the locations on the Benndale Carpets sign that was hit with blood/tissue spatter.